rh-telco-tigers/gpupassthrough/README.md

 ### Install Kubevirt from upstream

 ```
-# Pick an upstream version of KubeVirt to install
+# get the latest release of kubevirt
-$ export RELEASE=v0.37.1
+$ export RELEASE=$(curl -s https://github.com/kubevirt/kubevirt/releases/latest | grep -o "v[0-9]\.[0-9]*\.[0-9]*")
+$ echo $RELEASE
+# Ensure that the release is the one you want to install
 # Deploy the KubeVirt operator
 $ oc apply -f https://github.com/kubevirt/kubevirt/releases/download/${RELEASE}/kubevirt-operator.yaml
 ```

-We will create a custom kubevirt-cr to deploy kubevirt into our cluster.
+This will create a new namespace called "kubevirt" and install the required CRDs.

+Once the operator has been applied we can go ahead and create our kubevirt custom-resource instance.
 This will allow us to enable the GPU feature gate as well as enable the kubevirt device manager to handle the GPU device we are going to pass through.

-Create kubevirt-cr.yaml with contents below.
+Edit the file templates/kubevirt-cr.yaml, updating the section permittedHostDevices and update the host devices to match what you have.
 For each card type you want to support create a new pciVendorSelector section.
-The resourceName is arbitrary, but should reflect the card you are connecting to, to simplify things down the line.
-The below code shows two devices configured.
+The resourceName is arbitrary, but should reflect the card you are configuring.
+Below is an example of configuring more than one device type:

 ```
 permittedHostDevices: